-In creating innovative products, AfriMod seeks to uncover the core essence inherent in ancient motifs, icons, patterns and shapes of precedent African and world design.
+In creating innovative products, AfriMod Design Studio seeks to uncover the core essence inherent in ancient motifs, icons, patterns and shapes of precedent African and world design.

 Our design process begins with the deconstruction and manipulation of the selected precedent item to uncover aspects of its hidden core essence.
 Resulting variables are then reinterpreted, modified, reshaped and recomposed into multiple series of graphic elements that go to form the basis for new patterns and new designs.
 In turn, these new patterns are re-scaled, assigned new color attributes, new placements, etc, to eventually result in unique modern products that are bold, comprehensible, and yet pay homage to their origin.

 The AfriMod method is akin to a movement from the present to the future through the past (trado‑cultural futurism)… a process of coaxing and evolving past cultural design narratives through the lens of the present to arrive at a future consensus that is evocative, yet relevant to modern global aesthetic.

 Below is a selection of AfriMod projects showing progressions from inception to completed products.

 This project was inspired by the traditional Hausa “adudu” basket.
 These are large storage baskets that are hand-crafted with doum palm fibers by traditional Hausa weavers in Kano, Nigeria.
 The form is a u-shape… wide at the top and tapering down to a slightly narrower base on a two-inch footing… and it is topped with a wide, slightly domed lid.
 The weave pattern is a tightly woven circular coiling motion over horizontal fibers.

 Below: The traditional precedent Hausa basket.
 AfriMod applied a simplification process, removing extraneous elements from the design (left, center, right).

 The project objective is to infuse a modern sensibility to the adudu aesthetic without losing the core essence of its roots.